brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ### Search Document
 Our first function took in an email address and returned a matching sales document.
 This is a great first step.
 Now we have to write a new function for every possible argument or combination of arguments.
-Perhaps we want to know all purchases that were online in denver.
-We now have to wriet a function that takes in the __"purchaseMethod"__ and __"storeLocation"__.
+Perhaps we want to know all the purchases that were online in Denver.
+We now have to write a function that takes in the __"purchaseMethod"__ and __"storeLocation"__.
 What about store location and age?
-It quickly beomes apparent that we need away to pass in multiple arguments and conduct a query based on them.
+It quickly becomes apparent that we need a way to pass in multiple arguments and conduct a query based on them.
 How do we do this?
 We use a search document.

 Lets create a new function that takes a search document.
 Select __"Functions"__ from the left hand navigation menu of the stitch console and click the __"Create New Function"__ button.
 Name the function __"findCustomer"__

 ![Function](../img/function1.jpg)

 Click the save button and the function editor appears.
-It seems hard to beleive but three lines of code allows us to write our document search function.
+It seems hard to believe, but three lines of code allow us to write our document search function.
 Cut and paste the code below, click save and deploy the changes.
 ```js
 exports = async function( aSearchDoc ){
   var sales = context.services.get("mongodb-atlas").db("sample_supplies").collection("sales");